12. The on-site inspection

 - spending mealtimes with young people

-Children, including those with limited or no verbal communication, may wish to share their views in a letter to the inspector.
+Children, including those who communicate non-verbally, may wish to share their views in their preferred way to the inspector.

 Inspectors will demonstrate safe and sensitive practice by: